Understanding minimum property requirements for a VA loan

 - Soil contamination from sources on or off the property

 - Hydrogen sulfide gas from petroleum product wells

-The appraiser has to note the presence of any large (1,000+-gallon) storage tanks within 300 feet of the property.
+The appraiser has to note the presence of any large storage tanks (1,000-gallon or bigger) within 300 feet of the property.
 That applies to buried (as in a gas station, for instance) and above-ground facilities.
-But only tanks containing flammable or explosive materials need be reported.
+But only tanks containing flammable or explosive materials need to be reported.

 If the tanks are likely to affect the value of the home, the appraiser must make the necessary deduction based on comparable sales nearby.
-And you, the veteran, will have to sign a document, acknowledging that you’re aware of the presence of the tanks.
+And you, the military service member or veteran, will have to sign a document, acknowledging that you’re aware of the presence of the tanks.

 There are two main threats from such leases.
 First, they may be an encumbrance, meaning they lessen your rights as the homeowner.
 And secondly, they may detract from the benefits you’d otherwise expect as a resident.
 In other words, they may make the home a less nice place to live.